 This is a familiar storyline in the electronics world.
 Whizbang product debuts.
 Early adopters clamor for it.
 Rich people buy it.
 Other companies replicate it.
 Supply chains improve.
 Costs plummet.
 So do prices.
 Late adopters buy more.
 Profit margins narrow.
 Manufacturers find that the cash-cow has all but dried up.

 This narrative played out with DVD players.
 It's happening with flat-screen TVs, too.
 Manufacturers have found more and more efficient display manufacturing technologies, fierce competition has driven down prices.
 In 2004, the average 27-inch TV cost about $400.
 Today, the average 38-inch TV costs ... about $400.

-From the New York Times story on falling TV prices in New York City: "Televisions have become so inexpensive that the profits have largely been squeezed out of them, a result of a huge increase in manufacturing capacity that has led to an oversupply and continued downward pressure on prices from low-cost manufacturers and online retailers."
+From the Times story on falling TV prices in New York City: "Televisions have become so inexpensive that the profits have largely been squeezed out of them, a result of a huge increase in manufacturing capacity that has led to an oversupply and continued downward pressure on prices from low-cost manufacturers and online retailers."

-3. Because TVs are boringly similar
+3. TVs are boringly similar.

 This makes televisions different from, say, a tablet.
 You can compare the iPad and the BlackBerry Playbook across many factors: screen quality, screen size, speed, connection, touch responsiveness, and app store.
 The iPad is really, really different from the BlackBerry PlayBook.
 A Sony 40-inch flatscreen TV is really, really similar to a Panasonic.
 This makes it difficult to build what analysts call "brand premium."
 You might pay extra for an Apple product because you have a clear sense of what Apple offers above and beyond other similarly-priced products.
 Televisions don't have the same differentiation.
 As a result, TV prices tend to converge more than other electronics.
 Given the behavior of consumers, and the efficiency gains of manufacturers, the direction of that convergence is down.